mircomacchi/Neo-cortex-SC-rna-seq/SCneo_cortex.md

 By default, Seaurat implies a LogNormalization,where feature counts for each cell are divided by the total counts for that cell and multiplied by 10.000, to improve the interpretability of the data.
-Also, we find the 2000 most meaningful genes.
+Also, we find the top 4000 most meaningful genes.

 ``` r
 neocortex <- NormalizeData(neocortex, normalization.method = "LogNormalize", scale.factor = 10000)